VaibKS/Website/blog/blog/bugpoc-lfi-ctf/index.md

 Well now we know how it all works! :tada:

 If you still have any doubts, just read the source code!

+Hope you had a nice time reading this. :smile: